-Industry experts believe that Stripe stock will likely go public with a market valuation of more than $100 billion.
-However, no official date has been disclosed for Stripe IPO.
+Industry experts believe Stripe stock will likely go public with a market valuation of more than $100 billion.
+However, no official date has been disclosed for the Stripe IPO.
 Nevertheless, many believe that the latest funding round of $600 million was perhaps the last time Stripe raised funds before a public listing.

-Stripe Stock Bottom Line
+Final Thoughts: Stripe Stock

 Stripe has been a key beneficiary of the e-commerce boom post-Covid-19 pandemic.
 Its processing volume increased to record highs amid a sharp surge in the global e-commerce market last year.
-Stripe stock is reportedly one of the most desired stocks in the secondary markets where investors purchase equity stakes from insiders and early investors.
+Stripe stock is reportedly one of the most desired stocks in the secondary markets, where investors purchase equity stakes from insiders and early investors.

-The company’s valuation in secondary markets reportedly increased to $115 billion in February.
-Before decreasing to $90 billion after the latest funding round.
+The company’s valuation in secondary markets reportedly increased to $115 billion in February before decreasing to $90 billion after the latest funding round.